robdavid/genutil-go/README.md

 slice := iterator.Collect(iter) // []float64{0.0, 1.0, 2.0, 3.0, 4.0}
 ```

-The `RangeBy` method creates a range with a specific increment.
+The `RangeBy` method creates a range with a given increment.

 ```go
 iter := iterator.RangeBy(0.0, 2.0, 0.5)
 slice := iterator.Collect(iter) // []float64{0.0, 0.5, 1.0, 1.5, 2.0 }
 ```

-The increment may be negative, in which case the `from` value must be less
-than the `upto` value.
+The increment may be negative, in which case the `from` value must be less than the `upto` value.

 ```go
 iter := iterator.RangeBy(5.0, 0.0, -0.5)